spacehare/byob/docs/guides.md

 They must be at least 16 x 16 pixels tall and wide, and the resolution must be a multiple of 8 (16, 32, 64, 128, 256, 512)

-Please keep your textures under 512 pixels in size.
+Please keep your textures at most 512 pixels in size, and keep your skybox TGA resolution per-face at most 1024 pixels.

 # Goals